tlwilliams895/gis-devops/src/week05/spring-application/index.rst

        public Report() {}
    }

-The Report class is very empty so far.
-It just contains an id, and an empty constructor that is required for Hibernate to map records to objects.
+The ``Report`` class is very empty so far.
+It just contains an ``id``, and an empty constructor that is required for Hibernate to map records to objects.

 Make Sure it Works
 ------------------

 Now that we have configured our project let's run our application.
-Select ``bootRun`` from the gradle menu, or create a new Gradle runtime with the task ``bootRun``.
+Select ``bootRun`` from the Gradle menu, or create a new Gradle runtime with the task ``bootRun``.

 .. admonition:: Note

-   Don't forget you will need to add `environment variables <../../configurations/environment-variables-intellij/>`_ to your runtime configuration!
+   Don't forget that you will need to add `environment variables <../../configurations/environment-variables-intellij/>`_ to your runtime configuration!

-If you don't get any errors you should see the tomcat logs, if you scroll up in the logs you can see that Spring Data ran your import.sql script, and it created a new report table in the database.
+If you don't get any errors you should see the Tomcat logs, if you scroll up in the logs you can see that Spring Data ran your ``import.sql`` script, and it created a new report table in the database.

 It would be a good idea to login to the PSQL CLI and make sure the report table was created successfully.
-The table should exist, but only have one column called id, and it won't have any records yet.
+The table should exist, but only have one column called ``id``, and it won't have any records yet.

 If you get errors in your log, or don't see the report table, read over these instructions again, talk to your fellow classmates, and ask the instructor for help.